THIS DATE IN HISTORY: May 10

 Video: Memories: Bruins' too many men on the ice penalty

 1954: Red Kelly of the Detroit Red Wings is named the first winner of the Norris Trophy, awarded to the NHL's top defenseman.

 1984: Grant Fuhr makes 34 saves for his first NHL playoff shutout and the Edmonton Oilers defeat the New York Islanders 1-0 in Game 1 of the Final at Nassau Coliseum.
 It's the first playoff shutout in Oilers history.
-Kevin McClelland beats Billy Smith for the only goal of the game early in the third period.
+Kevin McClelland beats Billy Smith early in the third period for the only goal of the game.

-2001: Darius Kasparaitis becomes the first defenseman in Pittsburgh Penguins history to get an overtime playoff goal.
-He scores at 13:01 of OT to give the visiting Penguins a 3-2 victory against the Buffalo Sabres in Game 7 of the Eastern Conference Semifinals.
+2001: Darius Kasparaitis becomes the first defenseman in Pittsburgh Penguins history to score an overtime playoff goal.
+His goal at 13:01 of OT gives the visiting Penguins a 3-2 victory against the Buffalo Sabres in Game 7 of the Eastern Conference Semifinals.
 The Penguins overcome deficits of 1-0 and 2-1 before Kasparaitis beats Dominik Hasek for his first goal of the 2001 Stanley Cup Playoffs.

 2014: Goaltender John Gibson, whose NHL experience consists of three regular-season starts, makes his playoff debut by stopping all 28 shots he faces to help the Anaheim Ducks defeat the Los Angeles Kings 2-0 at Staples Center in Game 4 of the Western Conference Second Round.
 He is the sixth goaltender in the past 60 years to have a shutout in his first Stanley Cup Playoff game.
 Gibson (age 20 years, 330 days) is the youngest goaltender to win a playoff game since Carey Price of the Canadiens on April 24, 2008.